Camera Shutter Configuration¶

 ArduPilot allows you to configure a particular port (servo or relay) as the camera trigger, which will then be activated when camera commands are specified in missions.

-This article explains what settings you need to configure for both servos and relays, and covers both Pixhawk and APM.
+This article explains what settings you need to configure for both servos and relays.

 The servo or relay port signal must be converted into a format (infrared, cable or whatever) understood by your particular camera.
 The configuration settings will depend on the hardware that is used to perform this conversion.
 Some useful hardware configurations and settings are linked from the section Setting values for different cameras.